The Teresa Daw Student Internship

 Purpose

-The Teresa Daw Student Internship creates a biennial opportunity for one (1) Ontario Indigenous (First Nations, Metis, Inuit) law student to earn a paid two (2) or three (3) month internship with ARCH Disability Law Centre.
+The Teresa Daw Student Internship creates a biennial opportunity for one (1) Ontario Indigenous (First Nations, Metis, Inuit) law student to earn a paid two (2) month internship with ARCH Disability Law Centre.
 This internship seeks to support law students with the mentorship of ARCH and its diverse partners to explore and work through timely legal and disability related issues that are of utmost importance to the student and their Indigenous community.

 Background